pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

     ✅ Passed : Proved. (cached)
 ```

 Since Unison is a purely functional language, and this test doesn't use an IO, it is provably deterministic.
-Unison has made use, and will never run the test again, unless the implementation of `foo` changes.
+Unison has made use of this, and will never run the test again, unless the implementation of `foo` changes.
 Instead, we just see the cached test result.
 You never have to pay the computational price of rerunning tests you didn't affect with a change, yay!

-Due to all of the aforementioned caching, the Unison tooling has a pretty nifty set of IDE-like tools.
+Due to all of the aforementioned caching, Unison tooling has a pretty nifty set of IDE-like tools.
 For example, we can trivially search for all functions by type or name, both of which are snappy due to the caching:

 ```
 .> find : Nat -> Text